Overview

 How to Use This Feature

-Navigate to the Request Body (or similar) tab in your Ping-Post delivery method setup.
+Navigate to the PING Configuration Request Body tab in your Ping-Post delivery method setup.

 Input the JSON or XML schema as defined in your client’s posting documentation.